bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-02.md

   - '3'
   - 3.1415

-**P3.** Pick up a book – you should have at least one at home.
+**P3.** Pick up a book - you should have at least one at home.
 Is it an object or a class?
 If it is a class, name some objects.
 If it is an object, name the class.
 Give your reasoning.

 **P4.** What class does the following constructor belong to?
 How many formal parameters does it have?
 What are their types?

     public Book (String title, double price){ }

 If you will be using your own laptop in the lab, please install BlueJ before you come to lab.
-[Downloads](http://www.bluej.org/download/download.html) are available for all platforms – it’s Java!
+[Downloads](http://www.bluej.org/download/download.html) are available for all platforms - it's Java!

 ## Post-Lab, AKA What To Turn In